Ali-Msk/Ali-Msk/README.md

 ### Hi there 👋

+I am a Computer Engineering student at the University of Toronto and am mainly focused on computer software, while pursing a minor in Artificial Intelligence Engineering.
+My experience includes building, shipping and scaling mobile apps for both Android and IOS.
+I have worked with both low level and high level languages while doing backend and frontend work.

 <!--
 **Ali-Msk/Ali-Msk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.